Bevil Wilson: Military career

 Born in Canada as the son of Alexander Wilson and Mary Louise Rhynold-Barker, Wilson was, after being educated at Clifton College and then the Royal Military Academy, Woolwich, commissioned into the Royal Engineers of the British Army on 12 August 1905.
 The early years of his military career were spent in India and later with the Egyptian Army.
 By 1914 he was a captain.

 He served on the Western Front, the Italian front and in the Gallipoli campaign in the First World War for which he was appointed a Companion of the Distinguished Service Order (DSO).
 The citation for his DSO reads:

-Attending the Staff College, Camberley from 1920−1921, he then served at the War Office for the next three years, until 1925.
+Attending the Staff College, Camberley from 1920−1921, he then served at the War Office for the next three years, until 1925, having been made a general staff officer, grade 2 there in June 1923.

 He became commander of the Lahore Brigade in October 1935, commander of the Nowshera Brigade in India in January 1938 and General Officer Commanding the 53rd (Welsh) Infantry Division in Northern Ireland in June 1939 before retiring in July 1941.
 In August 1941 he presided over the court-martial of Josef Jakobs at the Duke of York's Headquarters in Chelsea.